nadiaseleem/EasyFood/README.md

 # 🌟 Libraries and technologies used

-- Navigation component : one activity contains multiple fragments instead of creating multiple activites.
+- Navigation component : to manage navigation within the app and creating a single activity that contains multiple fragments, rather than creating multiple activities.

-- Retrofit : making HTTP connection with the rest API and convert meal json file to Kotlin/Java object.
+- Retrofit : to make HTTP connection with the rest API and convert meal json file to Kotlin/Java object.

-- Room : Save meals in local database.
+- Room : to save data (favourite meals) in a local database on the user's device.
+This can be useful for caching data or for offline functionality.

-- MVVM & LiveData : Saperate logic code from views and save the state in case the screen configuration changes.
+- MVVM & LiveData : these libraries help in saperating the logic code from the views.
+This makes the app easier to maintain and update.
-- RxKotlin : for asynchrounos background threading.
+  LiveData helps in saving the state of the app's views in case the screen configuration changes (e.g., if the device is rotated).

+- RxKotlin : to handle asynchronous background threading, such as network requests or database operations, without blocking the main thread or causing performance issues.

-- Dagger Hilt: for dependency injection.
+- Dagger Hilt: for dependency injection to simplify the app's architecture and make it easier to manage dependencies between different components.

-- view binding : instead of inflating views manually view binding will take care of that.
+- view binding : to automates the process of inflating views in the app's UI instead of manually inflating views in code.

-- Glide : Catch images and load them in imageView.
+- Glide : for loading and caching images in the app's UI.